Bobrac3023/Secureworkspace/readme.md

 ![best time to visit section](readme.doc/best_time_to_visit.png)

-### Gallery page.
+### Gallery Page.

-- Displays photgraphs taken by the author on his visit.
+- Displays photographs taken by the author on his visit.
-- Masonry layout along with media queries was used in style sheet to make this section responsive.
+- **Masonry layout** along with media queries was used in style sheet to make this section responsive.

 #### Screenshot of Gallery home page.

 ![gallery home page](readme.doc/gallery_page_screenshot.png)

-### Contact Us page.
+### Contact Us Page.

-- This page is used to gather visitor information.
+- This page is used to gather **visitor information**.
-- This page also show a live map of Taj Mahal from google maps.
+- This page also show a **live map** of Taj Mahal from google maps.

 #### Screenshots of contact page.

 ![screenshot of forminput](readme.doc/forminput_screenshot.png)